ONSdigital/dp-renderer/PATTERNS.md

 To instatiate the [table-of-contents](https://ons-design-system.netlify.app/components/table-of-contents/) UI component in your service:

-- In the `mapper.go` file in your service, populate the relevant fields
+- In the `mapper.go` file in your service, populate the relevant fields:

-Example:

 ```go
 page.TableOfContents = TableOfContents{